linebender/druid/README.md

 ## Goals

-Druid's primary goal is to provide a smooth and polished user experience with pixel perfect design and no behavioral quirks.
+Druid's goal is to make it easy to write and deploy high quality desktop applications with a smooth and polished user experience on all common platforms.
 In order to achieve this we strive for a variety of things:

 - Make it easy to build and package on all supported platforms.
-- Provide abstractions to avoid platform specific quirks.
+- Implement abstractions to avoid platform specific quirks.
-- Encourage good application behavior across platforms.
-- Automate platform resolution independence.
+- Respect platform conventions and expectations.
+- Handle display resolution and scaling reliably with little effort.
+- Facilitate a smooth and polished user experience with no behavioral quirks.
-- Enable robust internationalization.
+- Enable easy, yet powerful internationalization.
-- Ensure accessibility to a wide group of people.
+- Offer robust accessibility support.
 - Produce small and fast binaries with low memory usage.
-- Have a small dependency tree with a high quality code base and good organization.
+- Have a small dependency tree, a high quality code base and good organization.
 - Focus on powerful, desktop-grade applications.
-- Provide the basic set of widgets needed by most applications.
+- Provide a flexible set of layouts and common widgets.
-- Simplify creation of complex, special purpose widgets.
+- Ease creation of custom components and application logic as needed.

 ### Non-Goals